xmas-ar/xNMS/docs/source/automation/services.md

    browser.
 One or multiple services can be uploaded / imported in this way.

 !!! note
-    When importing a workflow .tgz file from another instance of eNMS, and that workflow already exists on this instance, first delete the existing workflow.
-This will prevent eNMS from merging the services and edges from the two workflows, which could result in an unintended workflow graph.
+    When importing a workflow .tgz file from another instance of xNMS, and that workflow already exists on this instance, first delete the existing workflow.
+This will prevent xNMS from merging the services and edges from the two workflows, which could result in an unintended workflow graph.

 !!! note
-    Do not attempt to import a workflow .tgz file from an instance of eNMS that is running a different eNMS version.
+    Do not attempt to import a workflow .tgz file from an instance of xNMS that is running a different xNMS version.
 Contact your system administrator regarding any necessary conversion.

 The following features operate on Bulk Services that are currently